Bachelor of Science in Nursing

 You will receive a comprehensive academic foundation in the sciences and humanities that will prepare you well for the nursing role of your choice.

 You will also complete coursework emphasizing health promotion, disease prevention, health restoration, and health maintenance.
 The curriculum reflects the current trends in health care, focusing on wellness/illness concepts and the delivery of care in both hospital and community-based settings.

-- Achieve a grade of C (2.0) or higher in each required course or its equivalent.
+- A grade of C or higher for each course by second completed attempt

 We understand the cost of earning a bachelor’s degree may be a concern, so we have developed an academic plan to help you stay on track so you will graduate on time and within your budget.

 Our four-year academic plan for BSN students outlines a path for completing the BSN degree requirements in four years.
 If you have already completed courses toward other majors, if you are a transfer or part-time student, or if you are required to enroll in developmental coursework (i.e., English composition, math, and/or chemistry), you may need more than four years to finish the BSN degree.

 Applications are available online January 15 annually.
 The deadline for application is March 15 and applicants are notified of their status by mid-June.

 Please note that satisfying these requirements does NOT automatically guarantee admission to the BSN program.
 You must have 29–31 university credit hours and have completed these courses or their equivalents:

 - Arts & Humanities course